WesleyJw/Learning/Kubernets/spark_on_kubernetes_series/readme.md

 	rm -rf /tmp/$(PACKAGE)
 ```

-Now, you need just applied the command make from root directory of the file created.
+Now, you need just apply the command make from the root directory of the file created.
-To push the image to Docker hub, firstly We need to change the tag image to Our image name.
+To push the image to the Docker hub, firstly We need to change the tag image to Our image name.
 Then just do the push.

 ```
 docker tag spark-py:latest wesleyjw/spark-series:spark-3.3.2_hadoop-3-aws